UH System Policies and Procedures

-E. Capital financing to include capital leases, loans, and tax-exempt debt issuances shall be coordinated through the UBS System Office.
+E. Capital financing to include revenue bonds, capital leases, loans, and tax-exempt debt issuances shall be coordinated through the UBS System Office.

-An annual UBS administrative operating budget will be prepared by the Financial Management Office by the third quarter of the fiscal year.
-The budget will cover UBS administrative operations for the succeeding fiscal year and should be used by Project directors/managers for planning purposes.
+An annual UBS administrative operating budget will be prepared by the Financial Management Office for the budget of the current and future fiscal year consistent with, and as required by, Regent Policies and/or Executive Policies prior to the conclusion of the calendar year.
+The budget will cover UBS administrative operations for the succeeding fiscal year.
 Any assessment shall be subject to the approval of the University President or his/her designee.

 G. Campus and Project Responsibilities

-1. Campus Chancellors or their designee shall be responsible for oversight of the operations, fiscal affairs, financial reporting and compliance of UBS Projects under their jurisdiction.
-Chancellors shall ensure that each UBS Project is properly managed, facilities are in good repair, and rates, rents, fees, and charges are sufficient to meet the Project's operating and long-term capital replacement requirements.
+1. Campus Chancellors/Provost or their designee shall be responsible for oversight of the operations, fiscal affairs, financial reporting and compliance of UBS Projects under their jurisdiction.
+Chancellors/Provost shall ensure that each UBS Project is properly managed, facilities are in good repair, and rates, rents, fees, and charges are sufficient to meet the Project’s operating and long-term capital replacement requirements.

-2. UBS Projects shall provide long-range budgets and goals and objectives to their respective campus Chancellor to ensure the program is financially self-sustaining and meeting the long-range objectives, and is in compliance with applicable laws and university policies.
+2. UBS Projects under their jurisdiction shall provide long-range budgets and goals and objectives to their respective campus Chancellor/Provost to ensure the program is financially self-sustaining and meeting the long-range objectives, and is in compliance with applicable laws and university policies.